Simple Disentanglement of Style and Content in Visual Representations: Experiments

 \section{Experiments}

 We verify the ability of \method\ (Algorithm \ref{alg:method}) to isolate content and style in pre-trained visual representations and the utility of the learned representations for OOD generalization when (i) train data is spuriously correlated with the style and the correlation is reversed in the test data; (ii) test data is modified with various image transformations, i.e., domain generalization with style-based distribution shifts.
 We consider nine transformations in our experiments: four types of image corruptions (rotation, contrast, blur, and saturation) on CIFAR-10 \citep{krizhevsky2009learning}, similar to ImageNet-C \citep{hendrycks2018Benchmarking}, four transformations based on style transfer \citep{huang2017arbitrary} on ImageNet \citep{russakovsky2015imagenet}, similar to Stylized ImageNet \citep{geirhos2018imagenet}, and a color transformation on MNIST, similar to Colored MNIST \citep{arjovsky2019Invariant} (see \S\ref{supp:mnist_results} for Colored MNIST experiment).
+The experiments code is available on GitHub.\footnote{Code: \href {https://github.com/lilianngweta/PISCO}{github.com/lilianngweta/PISCO}.}